 At Kensington Primary School, we are very fortunate to have an entire room dedicated to cookery.
-Our children have several opportunities to cook throughout the year, not only within D&T lessons, but across the curriculum.
+Our children have several opportunities to cook throughout the year.
 Food technology goes above and beyond learning about food itself.
 From understanding the dangers of sharp knives to the importance of thoroughly cleaning surfaces, teaching children culinary skills can help keep them safe when they are in the kitchen.

 The children are given the opportunity to learn through 'hands on' activities while applying concepts from mathematics in relation to weighing, measuring, sorting and estimating.
 As well as this, it equips them with the confidence to make healthy food choices along with teaching them how to enjoy their food.